DragonRidersUnite/book/src/01-hello-dragon.md

 [576, 280, 128, 101, 'dragonruby.png']
 ```

 Just like with labels, don't worry about memorizing the order here.
 There are friendlier ways to display them that we'll get to shortly.
 But it's an easy enough bit of code for putting an image on the screen.

-Dragon sprite created by [Nick Culbertson](https://twitter.com/MobyPixel).

 Finally, the last line: